-Below are some brief descriptions of the experience of being a Cochrane Heart author/editor/peer reviewer.
+Below are some brief descriptions of the experience of being a Cochrane Heart author/editor/peer reviewer/author in residence.

 Harry Boardman, author and editor: